cwallnutt/librarycarpentry.github.io/lessons.md

 4. Propose your lesson for the incubator by making a pull request (PR) against [the Library Carpentry website][website], adding a link to your lesson repository as an *alpha* lesson
 5. Discuss the lesson with the community and if necessary offer suggestions on how to improve the lesson; if the lesson is considered suitable material for the Library Carpentry curriculum a website maintainer will merge your PR into the main site
 6. You and others will teach the lesson, collect feedback & improve the content
-7. Propose your lesson for beta/core by making a pull request against [the Library Carpentry website][website], updating the status of your lesson
+7. Propose your lesson for beta/stable by making a pull request against [the Library Carpentry website][website], updating the status of your lesson
 8. Discuss the lesson further with the community; when the lesson is ready, a website maintainer will merge your PR
 9. Congratulations!
-Your lesson is now part of core LC
+Your lesson is now part of stable LC

 [lesson template]: https://github.com/swcarpentry/lesson-example
 [website]: https://github.com/librarycarpentry/librarycarpentry.github.io